-In addition, there is a prohibition on directly or indirectly engaging in any transaction with certain listed non-Russian entities that use the SPFS (see Annex XLIV to Council Regulation (EU) No. 833/2014 - so far, no entities have been listed).
+In addition, there is a prohibition on directly or indirectly engaging in any transaction with certain listed non-Russian entities that use the SPFS (see Annex XLIV to Council Regulation (EU) No. 833/2014).

 Certain exemptions apply, inter alia, to the reception of payments due by a listed entity pursuant to contracts performed before 24 March 2024.